Burkina Faso: Upper Volta (1958–1984)

 The Republic of Upper Volta (République de Haute-Volta) was established on 11 December 1958 as a self-governing colony within the French Community.
 The name Upper Volta related to the nation's location along the upper reaches of the Volta River.
-The river's three tributaries are called the Black, White and Red Volta.
-These were expressed in the three colors of the former national flag.
+The river's three tributaries, the Black, White and Red Volta, were expressed in the three colors of the former national flag.

 Before attaining autonomy, it had been French Upper Volta and part of the French Union.
 On 5 August 1960, it attained full independence from France.
 The first president, Maurice Yaméogo, was the leader of the Voltaic Democratic Union (UDV).
-The 1960 constitution provided for election by universal suffrage of a president and a national assembly for five-year terms.
+The 1960 constitution provided for election by universal suffrage of a president and a national assembly.
 Soon after coming to power, Yaméogo banned all political parties other than the UDV.
 The government lasted until 1966.
 After much unrest, including mass demonstrations and strikes by students, labor unions, and civil servants, the military intervened.